Buyaki01/nextjs13-online-store-admin/README.md

-# NextJs 13 Ecommerce Admin
+# NextJs 13 Online Store Admin

 ## Overview
-This is an ecommerce app for administrators to efficiently manage their customers' ecommerce activities.
+This is an online store app for administrators to efficiently manage their customers' online store activities.

 ## Technologies Used
 - **NextJs 13**